What is Wellpride?

 What is the difference between omega-3 and omega-6?

-What food sources naturally carry high quantities of essential fatty acids?
+What food sources naturally carry high quantities of omega-3s?

-Aren’t commercial horse feeds and many supplements already omega balanced?
+Are commercial horse feeds and supplements omega balanced?

 Horses are herbivores.
 Why should they eat fish?